-Overview: The Food Banks Distribution Program provides ENERGY STAR® LEDs to food banks affiliated with Feeding America.
-The food banks then use their network of local food pantries to distribute the bulbs to utility customers in need, who may elect to receive a free 4-bulb pack.
+Overview: The Food Banks Distribution Program provides ENERGY STAR® LEDs to food banks affiliated with Feeding America, as well as through pantries outside the Feeding America network.
+The food banks then use their network of local food pantries to distribute the bulbs to utility customers in need, who may elect to receive the offered products.